vuestorefront/vue-storefront/packages/core/docs/getting-started/introduction.md

 You might be wondering why we choose Nuxt.js as our foundation.
 After all, it was not created with e-commerce in mind.

-We were very happy about using Vue.js to create Vue Storefront 1.
-It's very well documented, performance and easy to pick up framework.
-However, creating a custom framework meant that everything had to be implemented from scratch either by us or our community.

-When you start using any new framework, you expect it to have plugins that solve common issue, such as:
+When you start using any new framework, you expect it to have **plugins that solve common issue**, such as:

 * analytics,
+* SEO,
 * PWA,
 * internationalization,
 * CSS frameworks such as Tailwind or Bootstrap,
 * and many, many more.

+Additionally you expect it to be **versatile and flexible** enough to allow extending it and creating custom integrations.

+Big plus is also an **active and diverse community**, which helps when you get stuck.

+Nuxt.js is the biggest Vue.js framework and has all of the above — it has a big library of [ready-to-use modules](https://modules.nuxtjs.org/), can be easily extended and has tens of thousands of people on [Nuxt.js Discord server](https://discord.com/invite/ps2h6QT).